openresty/opm/README.md

 # search package names and abstracts with the user pattern "lock".
 opm search lock

-# account is a github account (either a github user or a github org);
+# search package names and abstracts with multiple patterns "lru" and "cache".
+opm search lru cache

-# lua-resty-foo is the library name under that github account.
+# install a package named lua-resty-foo under the name of some_author
+opm get some_author/lua-resty-foo

+# get a list of lua-resty-foo packages under all authors.
-opm get some_account/lua-resty-foo
+opm get lua-resty-foo

 # show the details of the installed package specified by name.
 opm info lua-resty-foo